opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         * **CV_CALIB_RATIONAL_MODEL** Coefficients k4, k5, and k6 are enabled.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the rational model and return 8 coefficients.
 If the flag is not set, the function computes  and returns  only 5 distortion coefficients.

         * **CALIB_THIN_PRISM_MODEL** Coefficients s1, s2, s3 and s4 are enabled.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the thin prism model and return 12 coefficients.
 If the flag is not set, the function computes  and returns  only 5 distortion coefficients.

-		* **CALIB_FIX_S1_S2_S3_S4** The thin prism distortion coefficienta are not changed during the optimization.
+        * **CALIB_FIX_S1_S2_S3_S4** The thin prism distortion coefficients are not changed during the optimization.
 If  ``CV_CALIB_USE_INTRINSIC_GUESS``  is set, the coefficient from the supplied  ``distCoeffs``  matrix is used.
 Otherwise, it is set to 0.

     :param criteria: Termination criteria for the iterative optimization algorithm.